czarcoin/czarcoin-automation/windows/storj-bridge-automate/README.md

 6. Double-click `install.bat`
 7. Installation should now be completed.
 8. Navigate to `%USERPROFILE%\.storjshare\config\` and edit `production` in a text editor
-9. Open services.msc and look for storj-bridge and start the service
+9. Open services.msc and look for storj-bridge and start the service and ensure it starts without error.
 10. It should now be working and processing.
+** You can verify it is working by going to reviewing the logs located at: `%TEMP%\storj\bridge\storj-bridge.log`
+** Also you can verify it is working by going to http://127.0.0.1 from the bridge server itself to see if it loads the webpage

 ### Logging